octave-6/ratiobot/README.md

 ## A very simple, yet effective bot

-Ratiobot is a quick foray into the twitter API.

-While a quick and easy meme, this project allowed me to familiarize myself with authenticating
-to the twitter API, authenticating a third-party user, posting and interacting with tweets,
-and just becoming generally more comfortable with the tweepy library
+Ratiobot is a quick, low effort meme that now consumes my free time for no reason.

+He is not funny, he is not smart.
+He is not capable of passing the turing test, and he
+certainly won't make you breakfast.
+I know, I tried.
+What he is, however, is a quick
+jump into the tweepy library, interacting with an indicated userbase and making them
+wish they could delete twitter faster.

 I have attempted to make this code as easy to read as possible, with plenty of
 clear and concise comments to explain every block of code I felt needed clarification.